ipums/ipumspy/docs/source/extracts.rst

         description="My first IPUMS USA extract!"
     )

-Once an extract oject has been created, the extract object must be submitted to the API.
+Once an extract object has been created, the extract must be submitted to the API.

 .. code:: python